facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/4_config_groups.md

 Selecting a non-existent config option generates an error message with the valid options.

 ### Creating config groups
-To create a config group, create a directory. e.g. `db` to hold a file for each database configuration option.
+To create a config group, create a directory, e.g. `db`, to hold a file for each database configuration option.
 Since we are expecting to have multiple config groups, we will proactively move all the configuration files into a `conf` directory.